hogofogo/Charbot/README.md

 ## Overview

-- I have a working chatbot, although I view this as work in progress and may add improvements;
-- I need to build web service - tbd.
+There are three parts to the project:
+1. Build a chatbot engine for serving best response from stack overflow to technical questions
+2. Build a chatbot engine (this is the seq2seq model) for serving free-flow response to non-technical questions
+3. Integrate q&a engines into an off-the-shelf bot (Telegram)

+Username at Telegram is @hogofogo_bot.

-This started as an extension of a NLP course project I did.
-The project itself focused on building a stack overflow chatbot to provide answers to free form questions, essentially building a semantic vector of the question, comparing against similar vectors for previously answered questions, picking the closest and serving an appropriate response.
-However the stack overflow bot has been trained on stack overflow data, and can not handle a normal chitchat.
+The first part of the project itself focused on building a stack overflow chatbot to provide answers to free form questions, essentially building a semantic vector of the question, comparing against similar vectors for previously answered questions, picking the closest and serving an appropriate response.
+The responses are pre-built; the implementation is in jupyter notebook.

+The second part of the project is a chitchat boat that is able to process human input and respond, and is the focus of the below.

 I have decided to build a chatbot using a seq2seq model, that would be able to generate human-like responses and train it on a sizable database of movie dialog subtitlles, which contains ~160K pairs.
 This is large enough to require a GPU processing.
 Once trained, the machine managed to carry on a reasonably coherent conversation - see flow example below.
 Some of the answers even come across as witty.

+The repo also contains the scripts necessary to build data and spin up the bot.

 ## Archtecture

 For the time being, I built a simple encoder-decoder LSTM model, two flavors: one for training and one for inference.
 It has generally follows the outlines explained in this keras blog: https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html

 The model is word-based.
 I have used GloVe embeddings to encode tokens.
 Depending on performance, the model can be easily enhanced by adding additional layers.
-Regularization? - possible.

 ## Data cleaning